Meet the Author

 In the works: Penelope, the story of a thirteen-year-old girl who loses her voice when tragedy strikes, and finds it again when visiting relatives in Ireland, through the magic of the Coinín.

-And there have been countless stories for nieces and nephews until they grew too old for my stories…
+And there have been countless stories for nieces and nephews, and now my grandson, until they grew too old for my stories…